Meyer Bloomfield: Career

 After the war, Bloomfield and his brother Daniel formed the law firm Bloomfield & Bloomfield and worked as industrial relations consultants.
 They also edited a periodical called Industrial Relations: Bloomfield's Labor Digest.
 The partnership ended in 1923.
 He then moved to New York City, where he specialized in immigration law and did consulting work in the industrial relations field.

 In 1922, he went to Russia as a confidential advisor to President Warren G. Harding.
 He later made social studies in other European countries.
 He was a labor advisor and attorney to a number of large corporations during the 1920s.

 In 1929, he was appointed advisor to seniors and professors of vocational guidance at the College of the City of New York.
 In 1935, he became advisor of Hunter College.
 He contributed to industrial and popular periodicals and published several books on labor, management, and vocational issues.

+Family

 In 1902, Bloomfield married concert singer Sylvia Palmer.
 Their children were Catherine Pauline, Joyce Therese, and Lincoln Palmer.

+Death

 Bloomfield died in Presbyterian Hospital from stomach cancer that metastasized in the liver on March 12, 1938.
 Rabbi Charles Fleischer officiated his funeral at the Riverside Memorial Chapel.
 Several hundred people attended the funeral, including Hunter College president Dr. Eugene A. Colligan, Superintendent of Schools Dr. Harold G. Campbell, Borough President Stanley Isaacs, City College president Dr. Frederick B. Robinson, Mrs. Bernard Deutsch, and a number of educators.
 He was buried in Mount Pleasant Cemetery in Westchester County.